ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 1. Complete the implementation of remaining advanced features
 2. Conduct comprehensive testing and optimization
 3. Finalize documentation and prepare for deployment
+4. Begin using the LLM-Workflow Director to manage its own development process

 For a detailed breakdown of next steps and their priorities, please consult the project roadmap.

+## Milestones

+1. Achieve "Dog-food Ready" Status
+   - Meet all criteria outlined in the [Dog-food Ready Criteria](dogfood_ready_criteria.md) document
+   - Successfully use the system to manage at least one full cycle of its own development process

 ## Notes